-Applying for Australian working visa as a skilled professional can be a long process.
-Depending on the subclass of your visa application you can easily find yourself stuck in the queue for months and months.
+Applying for an Australian working visa as a skilled professional can be a long process.
+Depending on the subclass of your visa application, you can easily find yourself stuck in the queue for months and months.

-In this article you will read how to to beat the queue, and get your Australian working visa application favourably and swiftly processed.
+In this article, you will read how to beat the queue and get your Australian working visa application favorably and swiftly processed.

-One of the best ways is by finding a job with an Australian company before even applying for a visa, and thereby getting your new employer to effectively sponsor your application for you.
+One of the best ways is to find a job with an Australian company before even applying for a visa, thereby getting your new employer to sponsor your application.

 Getting an employer-sponsored visa is one of the fastest ways to emigrate to Australia.
-Here are 10 practical tips for finding work in Australia in advance of your emigration:
+Here are ten practical tips for finding work in Australia in advance of your emigration:

-If you want to move to live and work in Australia and you want to find a job in advance to be able to apply for an employer-sponsored visa, the Skilled Occupation Lists (SOL) are your friends.
+If you want to move to live and work in Australia and find a job in advance to apply for an employer-sponsored visa, the Skilled Occupation Lists (SOL) are your friends.
 Take a look at them and identify where your skills are most in-demand.